WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 ## WAVE Field and Science City Day

-On Saturday, 1st June 2024 from 11:00 - 19:00, the WAVE team was be present at the Science City Day, to show you what the measurements with our fiber-optic seismic network look like.
-Can you find out where our fiber is buried?
-Can you generate seismic waves?
-What if you hop around on a bouncy castle??
-Come try it out on the DESY campus!
-More information [here]( https://www.sciencecityday.de/programm/wave-field-huepfburg/).
+On Saturday, June 1, 2024, from 11:00 AM to 7:00 PM, the WAVE team participated in Science City Day at the DESY campus.
+Visitors explored the fascinating world of our fiber-optic seismic network, discovering where the fiber was buried and learning how it works.
+Attendees had the chance to generate their own seismic waves and find out what happens when you jump around on a bouncy castle.
+It was a day filled with hands-on fun and learning!
+For more details about the event, click [here]( https://www.sciencecityday.de/programm/wave-field-huepfburg/).

 ![Science City Day]({{ site.url }}{{ site.baseurl }}/assets/images/SCHWebHeader.jpg)
 {: .image-right}